pyta-uoft/website/index.md

 ### W0702: Bare exception {#W0702}

-While you can catch any exception without specifying a class to catch after the _except_ keyword, this is bad practice since it will mask other exceptions that could appear which you do not want to catch, making your code not resilient as it could be through .
+While you can catch any exception without specifying a class to catch after the `except` keyword, this is bad practice since it will mask other exceptions that could appear which you do not want to catch.

-Always provide the classes you expect to catch.
+Always explicitly name the classes you expect to catch.

 ```python
 def no_catching():